apple/foundationdb/documentation/sphinx/source/performance.rst

 Performance
 ###########

-FoundationDB uses commodity hardware to provide your applications with millions of database operations per penny.
+FoundationDB uses commodity hardware to provide high throughputs and low latencies to your application at a variety of scales.

 Scaling
 =======

-FoundationDB has an unmatched ability to scale linearly as you add more cores to a cluster.
+FoundationDB scales linearly with the number of cores in a cluster over a wide range of sizes.

 .. image:: /images/scaling.png